Audit Third-party G Suite Apps

-For more of an in-depth look of 3rd party apps, navigate to Applications audit section.
+For more of an in-depth look of 3rd party apps, navigate to the Applications audit section.

 The Applications tab within the Application audit section will display the name of the apps installed, the scope they’ve been given, scope risk score(where we give a score based on the risk involved) required by the application.

-Low – Is where the applications require just the basic access, the medium is where more access is required.
+Low – This is where the applications require just the basic access, the medium is where more access is required.

-High – Is where full access is required like access to drive content, email content, and directory contacts.
+High – This is where full access is required like access to drive content, email content, and directory contacts.

 From this page, you can search for apps under a wide range of criteria.
 For any given app you can set a number of policy conditions, these are for both enforcement and classification.